Update - Oct. 10, 2020

 Due to the continuing rise of COVID-19 cases in our region and the state, classes will continue to be taught predominately online in the fall semester.
 Online classes will be available in both a synchronous format (meaning the class will have specific virtual meeting times) and in an asynchronous format, which means the class will not have specific meeting times.
-The course schedule is being updated to let students know whether online classes will be taught in a synchronous or asynchronous format.
+Check the course schedule to see if online classes will be taught in a synchronous or asynchronous format.
 Students should register for the class type that works best for their schedule.
-Registration for fall classes continues through Aug.
-14.

 Here is what you can expect in the fall semester: